 Bob and Martha was formed in the summer of 2012 in an explosive firework of creativity and kittens.
 Self-described "old souls" from Brooklyn, NY, Aparna Muralidharan and Dan Bonsignore found each other on the internet before meeting at the Zombie Hut in Gowanus, BK.
 After a few beers, these two kindred spirits bonded over a mutual love of loop pedals (also kittens).
 After several hours spent in a basement rehearsal space, Bob and Martha emerged, executing poppy yet haunting melodies over complex and multitudinous guitar loops.
+Joe Rath joined the band in 2014, providing booming bass lines to fill out the complex sound, which has since been described as psychedelic pop or experimental meditation-rock.
 It evokes similarities to Bjork, the Doors, and Modest Mouse.
 Bob and Martha is currently an active force within the Brooklyn music scene and is planning a small tour of the Northeast in the spring.

 "I love music that is accessible and catchy and I try to pump some of these pop vibes into my own Bob and Martha melodies."